 Conclusions and Our Services

 Our services are available for assessing cognition for a wide variety of purposes.
 We can provide services to help you at work, home, and school.
 Assessing cognition can support decision-making in your career and potential educational pursuits.
-It can also serve as a baseline should you want to improve or are worried about decline.
-We stay up-to-date with the latest research and developments in cognitive evaluation – new tools and methodologies are continually emerging.
+Cognitive testing can also serve as a baseline should you want to improve or are worried about decline.
+We stay up-to-date with the latest research and developments in cognitive assessment – new tools and methodologies are continually emerging.

-Please feel free to contact us any time to discuss your goals for testing, and we can let you know how assessing cognition, whether alone or part of a larger test battery, might help.
+Please feel free to contact us any time to discuss your goals for testing, and we can let you know how assessing cognition, whether just cognitive tests or part of a larger test battery, might help.